 No all you need to know is How to test low voltage outdoor lighting based on the issues being experienced.

-Key issues that any landscape lighting system may exhibit are one fixture not lighting up, all lights are dim, the whole system is intermittent, Lights do not turn on/off as expected.
+Key issues that any landscape lighting system may exhibit are one fixture not lighting up, all lights are dim, the whole system is intermittent.
+Also, lights do not turn on/off as expected.

 1. One Fixture is Not Lighting Up

-Check for the failed bulb, and this can be quickly checked by swapping the bulb with a fixture that is working properly.
-If the bulb is intact and working properly, the next step would be to test the voltage, and for you would need to get your hands-on voltmeter.
+Firstly, check for the failed bulb.
+This can be quickly checked by swapping the bulb with a fixture that is working properly.
+If the bulb is intact and working properly, the next step would be to test the voltage.
+Now, for this, you would need to get your hands-on voltmeter.

 2. Fixtures are Dim